-Annex 5 Man overboard devices using VHF DSC
+Annex 6 Autonomous maritime radio device group A man overboard devices using VHF digital selective calling for alerting and automatic identification system technology for tracking

 Introduction

-MOB devices using DSC operate on VHF channel 70.
-The devices are also fitted with an Automatic Identification System (AIS) transmitter.
-Technical and operational characteristics are described in Recommendations ITU-R M.493 and ITU-R M.1371.
+AMRD Group A MOB devices operate on VHF channel 70 for alerting using VHF DSC and on automatic identification system (AIS) frequencies for tracking.
+The devices are fitted with a VHF DSC and an AIS transmitter.
+Technical characteristics are described in Recommendations ITU-R M.2135.

-1 DSC alert
+A6-1 Digital selective calling alert

 MOB devices may be activated manually or automatically if a person falls overboard.
 The device will transmit a DSC distress alert upon activation.
 The alert message is a distress alert with the nature of distress field set to man overboard and the subsequent communications field set to no information.